NDsasuke/java-microservices/README.md

 Add-ons
   - Implemented Distributed Tracing with Brave and Zipkin
-  - Dockerize application
+  - Dockerized application

-## enhancements:
-- Implement Prometheus and Grafana for monitoring
+  - Implemented Prometheus and Grafana for monitoring

 ## Update and push to Docker registry:
 ```bash